Bill Pertwee

-William Desmond Anthony Pertwee (21 July 1926 – 27 May 2013) was an English actor and comedian.
+William Desmond Anthony Pertwee (21 July 1926 – 27 May 2013) was an English actor.
 He played Chief ARP Warden Hodges in Dad's Army and P.C.
 Wilson in You Rang, M'Lord?.

 Early life

 Pertwee was born in Amersham, Buckinghamshire, on 21 July 1926.
 He was youngest of three boys of a Brazilian mother and an English father, James Francis Carter Pertwee, who travelled the country as a salesman until he became ill and died in 1938, when Bill Pertwee was 12.
 The family moved home many times during Pertwee's childhood and he lived in Hereford, Glasbury, Colnbrook, Newbury, Erith, Belvedere, Blackheath, Storrington, Westcliff-on-Sea, Wilmington and Worthing.

 His education was disrupted by the moves and he attended many schools including an independent convent school, a small independent school, followed by Frensham Heights School in Surrey, Dartford Technical College and Southend College.

 Pertwee left school during the Second World War and worked for a company that made parts for Spitfire cannons.
 He was declared unfit for RAF service as he was on medication following a swimming accident, but was a member of the Air Training Corps (UK Air Cadets).
 He later worked as an accounts clerk at the Stock Exchange and as a salesman for the clothing retailer Burberry in London.